kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

-<a name="protowire.StopNotifyPruningPointUTXOSetOverrideRequestMessage"></a>
+<a name="protowire.StopNotifyingPruningPointUTXOSetOverrideRequestMessage"></a>

-### StopNotifyPruningPointUTXOSetOverrideRequestMessage
+### StopNotifyingPruningPointUTXOSetOverrideRequestMessage
-StopNotifyPruningPointUTXOSetOverrideRequestMessage unregisters this connection for pruning point UTXO set override notifications.
+StopNotifyingPruningPointUTXOSetOverrideRequestMessage unregisters this connection for pruning point UTXO set override notifications.

 This call is only available when this kaspad was started with `--utxoindex`